 Spurious tone

-In electronics (radio in particular), a spurious tone (also known as an interfering tone, a continuous tone or a spur) denotes a tone in an electronic circuit which interferes with a signal and is often masked underneath that signal.
-Spurious tones are any tones other than a fundamental tone or its harmonics.[1]
-They also include tones generated within the back-to-back connected transmit and receive terminal or channel units, when the fundamental is applied to the transmit terminal or channel-unit input.
+Spurious tones may arise within an electronic circuit and can appear alongside the desired signal.
+They also include tones generated within back-to-back connected transmit and receive terminals or channel units, when the fundamental is applied to the transmit terminal or channel-unit input.[1]

 References